tech-sumit/portfolio/src/content/posts/create-portfolio-tutorial.md

   - tutorial
 ---

-# Building a Modern Portfolio Website with Gatsby & AI Tools: A Complete Tutorial

 Creating a professional portfolio website has never been easier with modern tools and AI assistance.
 This tutorial will guide you through building a complete portfolio website using Gatsby, integrating AI-powered features, and deploying it automatically to GitHub Pages.

 ## 🚀 Quick Start: Fork and Customize